 The safest way to pass with social distance is to stay alert, slow down, and communicate with each other about how to proceed.
 One user should step six feet off-trail perpendicular to the trail to let the other user pass.
 Riders can leave their bike on the side of the trail.
 Walk back to the trail the same way to minimize any environmental impact.
 When you are identifying a spot to step off-trail, be cautious of sensitive or dangerous vegetation, insects, animals and loose or steep terrain.

 When taking breaks, be conscious to avoid group bunching, intersections, or spots on the trail where other users can’t pass you safely.

 Cover your face

 Wearing a face covering while exercising isn’t fun, but face coverings are added protection if a trail is crowded and maintaining social distance is a challenge, or if you unexpectedly need to be in close proximity to others.
 You may need to aid an injured rider, assist with a mechanical issue, or encounter another user in a spot that’s too tight to pass with proper social distance.
-Neck gaiters or “buffs” are one familar face covering option.
-Check locally—some governments now require users to wear face coverings on paths and trails.
+Neck gaiters or “buffs” are one familiar face covering option that can be folded into layers for safety.
+Check locally—some governments require users to wear face coverings on paths and trails.

 Listen, and be heard